cloudmine/cm-exitcheck/README.md

 * As a command line utility:
    1. Use either the symlink `exitcheck` or `[path_to_install]/lib/index.js` as your command.

    1. Specify as many files as you want as arguments.
 Note that only files, not directories, are currently supported.
-Bad filenames will let you know.
+If you run without arguments, you will get no output.

    1. Read the analysis of your exits or lack thereof.